-PHYSICAL EDUCATION 0413 IGCSE 2010 on Assessment , performing and evaluating Description A candidate should demonstrate under applied conditions: • a detailed understanding of the rules and regulations for highly successful play in both singles and doubles games; Badmint on Assessment Planning , performing and evaluating Marks Description 41-50 A candidate should demonstrate under applied conditions: a detailed understanding of the rules and regulations for highly successful play in both singles and doubles games; a very good understanding of tactics with the ability to plan strategies appropriate to all phases of the game; an ability to select the best shots to play in practice and match situations and produce very good attacking strokes with control, consistency and accuracy.
-31-40 A candidate should demonstrate under applied conditions: a good understanding of the rules and regulations for successful play in both singles and doubles games; a good understanding of positions, roles and conditions of play and the knowledge to use them to advantage in a game; an ability to select and use the correct strokes effectively in both practice and game situations, in singles and doubles, and produce good attacking strokes; an ability to apply tactics successfully to overcome opponents' weaknesses.
-21-30 A candidate should demonstrate under applied conditions: a sound understanding of the rules and regulations for successful play in both singles and doubles games; a sound understanding of positioning and specific role awareness; an ability to make sensible choices when choosing the best shot and understand the principle of attacking space; an ability to execute a variety of shots in a game situation; an ability to apply simple tactics with a measure of success in a game situation.
-11-20 A candidate should demonstrate under applied conditions: a basic understanding of the rules/regulations in order to play a recognised version of the game; an ability to organise him/herself and others well for a practice game; an ability to make appropriate simple choices in an attempt to outwit opponents; an ability to execute basic shots with a reasonable amount of control in a practice game, without the ability to prolong a rally or play attacking strokes; an awareness of simple tactics to overcome opponents' weaknesses at a basic level.
-0-10 A candidate should demonstrate under applied conditions: a limited understanding of the rules/regulations of the game; a limited ability to organise him/herself and others in order to improve simple techniques in practice; a limited ability to select the appropriate shots in order to return the shuttlecock; a limited ability to execute the basic shots in a passive situation.
+Badminton assessment: Planning, performing and evaluating

+Marks Description 41-50 A candidate should demonstrate under applied conditions: a detailed understanding of the rules and regulations for highly successful play in both singles and doubles games; a very good understanding of tactics with the ability to plan strategies appropriate to all phases of the game; an ability to select the best shots to play in practice and match situations and produce very good attacking strokes with control, consistency and accuracy.

+Marks Description A candidate should demonstrate under applied conditions: • a good understanding of the rules and regulations for successful play in both singles and doubles games; 31-40 • a good understanding of positions, roles and conditions of play and the knowledge to use them to advantage in a game; • an ability to select and use the correct strokes effectively in both practice and game situations, in singles and doubles, and produce good attacking strokes; an ability to apply tactics successfully to overcome opponents' weaknesses.
+A candidate should demonstrate under applied conditions: • a sound understanding of the rules and regulations for successful play in both singles and doubles games; 21-30 a sound understanding of positioning and specific role awareness; • an ability to make sensible choices when choosing the best shot and understand the principle of attacking space; an ability to execute a variety of shots in a game situation; an ability to apply simple tactics with a measure of success in a game situation.
+A candidate should demonstrate under applied conditions: • a basic understanding of the rules/regulations in order to play a recognised version of the game; 11-20 an ability to organise him/herself and others well for a practice game; an ability to make appropriate simple choices in an attempt to outwit opponents; an ability to execute basic shots with a reasonable amount of control in a practice game, without the ability to prolong a rally or play attacking attacked. without the ability to prolong a rally or play attacking strokes; an awareness of simple tactics to overcome opponents' weaknesses at a basic level.
+A candidate should demonstrate under applied conditions: a limited understanding of the rules/regulations of the game; 0 10 a limited ability to organise him/herself and others in order to improve simple techniques in 0-10 practice; a limited ability to select the appropriate shots in order to return the shuttlecock; a limited ability to execute the basic shots in a passive situation.